-If the female is unwilling, the drake will force himself upon her.
+If a female is unwilling, the drake will force himself upon her.
 Forced mating is not a pretty sight.
 When the mating is forced, the female resists, and this usually does not result in fertilization due to the complex nature of their reproductive organs.
 Sadly, a duck's resistance to a drake's mating attempts usually results in the death of the female.

-But if a female is willing, the mating begins.
-Some people think the mating behavior is violent, and they have a point.
+If a female is willing, the mating begins.
+Some people think duck mating behavior is violent, and they have a point.
 When ducks mate, the female lies as flat as she can in the water.
 The drake bites down on the back of her neck and does his thing.
 It will appear as though the drake is trying to drown the female because he is holding her head down in the water.
 Can you imagine why having too many drakes for breeding ducks can be a horrible sight?

-- Have a good male to female ratio.
+- Have a good male-to-female ratio.

 - Keep their habitats clean.
 I cannot stress this enough.
 Cleanliness keeps the birds happy and the fertility rates high.